-Most behavioral problems owners struggle with, including separation anxiety, jumping, mouthing, restlessness, and attention seeking, share the same root cause: the predatory motor pattern never completes.
-A structured flirt pole session resolves the drive that fuels these behaviors.
-Time the session to the trigger (before departure, before guests, first thing in the morning) and follow with a structured settle.
-Most owners see measurable improvement within two to three weeks of consistent daily sessions.
+Separation anxiety, jumping, mouthing, restlessness, and attention seeking share the same root cause: the predatory motor pattern never completes.
+A structured prey drive session resolves the neurological agitation that fuels all five behaviors.
+Time the session to the trigger, follow with a structured settle, repeat daily.
+Most owners see measurable improvement within two to three weeks.

 The Root Cause Most Owners Miss

-A flirt pole is one of the only tools that lets a dog run the full predatory sequence under handler control.
+A flirt pole is one of the few tools that lets a dog run the full predatory sequence under handler control.
 That’s why it works across such different-looking problems.
-It’s not addressing the surface behavior.
-It’s resolving the drive state that produces all of them.
-For the foundational method, see the Flirt Pole Training Guide.
+It resolves the drive state that produces all of them.
+For the foundational method, see the complete training guide.

 You’re not dealing with five different problems.
 You’re dealing with one unmet need expressing five different ways.
 Resolve the drive and the behaviors lose their fuel.